pgrach/API-Stock-Signalling/README.md

 ## Main Considerations
 - Choose an automation approach.
 Are you planning on using IFTTT or another workflow?
 - What API are you going to use?
 You can use this as a starting point: https://github.com/public-apis/public-apis
 - Remember, this is a proposed workflow.
 If you believe you have a more efficient approach please reach out to the Academy Team.

+## Assessment
+For the assessment, you will have a 15 minute technical interview.
+This will consist of a strict 5 minute presentation on your technical solution.
+There is no need to create slides for this but you may want to demo your code.
+For the second half of the session, you will be asked technical questions related to the project.
+You will be assessed on:
+- Project Complexity
+- Brief Completness i.e. have you managed to meet the client brief?
+- Coding Standards

+Good Luck!